Robert Russa Moton

 Robert Russa Moton (August 26, 1867 – May 31, 1940) was an American educator and author.
 He served as an administrator at Hampton Institute.
 In 1915 he was named principal of Tuskegee Institute, after the death of founder Booker T. Washington, a position he held for 20 years until retirement in 1935.
 He authored several books including an autobiography.
 He held various administrative positions with the U.S. government.
-Schools were named for him.

 Early life

 Robert Russa Moton was born in Amelia County, Virginia, on August 26, 1867, and was raised in nearby Rice, Prince Edward County, Virginia.
 He was the grandson of an African chieftain, who had grown wealthy by engaging in slave trading.
 Later this chief was himself sold into slavery, leading to the establishment of Moton's family in the Americas shortly thereafter.

 Moton graduated from the Hampton Institute in 1890.

 Personal life

 He married Elizabeth Hunt Harris in 1905, but she died in 1906.
 He married his second wife, Jennie Dee Booth, in 1908.
 They had three daughters together: Charlotte Moton (Hubbard), who became a deputy assistant secretary of state at the State Department under President Lyndon B. Johnson; Catherine Moton (Patterson); and Jennie Moton (Taylor).
 All three married and had families.